+The Russian community in Minnesota is diverse.
+Many aspects of Russian-Minnesotan culture reflect the culture of the general U.S. population and generational differences impact social practices.
 The family is a source of stability for Russian Americans.
 Elders are expected to help raise their grandchildren if both parents are working and children are expected to care for their elders in old age.
 Children are expected to be respectful of their elders, addressing them as Mr., Mrs., Uncle, or Aunt.
-The strongest personality in a Russian family (mother, father, eldest son, or eldest daughter) is usually the spokesperson and decision-maker for the family.
+The strongest personality in a Russian family (often the mother, father, eldest son, or eldest daughter) is usually the spokesperson and decision-maker for the family.
 Family members have strong kinship bonds, provide support for each other during a crisis, and are often consulted during health care planning, especially when consents for release of information are required.

 Common diseases seen in immigrants from Russian and Eastern Europe include diabetes, hypertension, coronary disease, gastrointestinal problems, tuberculosis, mental illness, and alcohol and substance abuse.
-Some Russian immigrants believe that disability or illness is caused by something the individual did not do right, such as not eating well or not dressing warmly enough.
+Some Russian immigrants believe that disability or illness is caused by something the individual did, such as not eating well or not dressing warmly enough.
 Good health is equated with absence of pain.
 Illnesses that do not cause pain often go undiagnosed and under-treated, such as Type 2 diabetes, hypertension, and high cholesterol.
-Mental illness is regarded as disgraceful in many Eastern European countries.
-Immigrants often do not disclose a family history of mental illness or past treatment.

 Many Russian immigrants are unfamiliar with the cultural etiquette of American medicine and may expect more compassion and emotional closeness with their physician— seeking a professional, yet close, relationship with providers.
 In Russia, a patient can confess to a doctor as if speaking with a priest.
 Problems may arise in the health care setting directly from this cultural difference.
 Rather than appreciating the privacy and autonomy of the American medical culture, patients may complain about the quality of medical treatment they receive and question the physician’s ability to understand their problems.
 Practices associated with physical examinations in Eastern European countries are different from those in the American medical culture.
 In Russia, hospital gowns are not provided during examinations.
 Most patients are examined in their undergarments; nudity is not considered shameful.

 When a Russian person is ill, family members and friends are expected to visit in order to provide support to the individual and immediate family.
-Bad health news is not given to a person who is ill or disabled.
-The family does not want the person to become anxious.
-It is commonly believed that the individual needs to be at peace so physical and emotional conditions do not worsen.
-The family prefers to receive the news first, then decides whether or not to tell the patient of the condition and prognosis.
+Bad health news is often not given to a person who is ill or disabled as the family does not want the person to become anxious and it is commonly believed that the individual needs to be at peace so physical and emotional conditions do not worsen.
+The family may prefer to receive the news first, then decides whether or not to tell the patient of the condition and prognosis.

 tel: 952-854-3306 | toll-free: 1-877-STRATIS